tldr-pages/tldr/pages/common/phpmd.md

 `phpmd {{path/to/file_or_directory}} {{xml|text|html}} {{rulesets}} --reportfile {{path/to/report_file}}`

-- Ignore the use of warning-suppression PHPDoc comments:
+- Ignore the use of warning-suppressive PHPDoc comments:

 `phpmd {{path/to/file_or_directory}} {{xml|text|html}} {{rulesets}} --strict`